SkoolNotes/Taproot/2020BIO101/KBhBIO101StructuresofCarbs.md

 You could add even more monosachrides/disacharides up to get polysacharides (starch, fiber, glycogen)

-* We get energy for lots of glucose (whose polysacharide is starch), but we can't get any from cellulose (whose polysacratide is fiber)
+* We get energy for lots of glucose (the alpha variant of which's polysacharide is starch), but we can't get any from cellulose (whose polysacratide is fiber)
 * We eat fiber to maintain gut health + poop goodly.
 Cellulose is hydrophillic, meaning that fiber makes your guts lubricated.
 * Polysaccharides linked together by **glycosidic bonds**.